 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual vacation balances.
 Estimated obligations arise for vacation leave at the current rate of employee pay.
-Employees with less than five years of continuous full-time employment during any period earn 15 days per year.
-Employees with five years, but less than 10 years of full-time employment during any continuous 10-year period, earn 20 days per year.
+Employees with less than 5 years of continuous full-time employment during any period earn 15 days per year.
+Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-year period, earn 18 days per year.
+Employees with more than 10 years of continuous full-time employment earn 24 days per year.